Morava83/Politicize.github.io/README.md

 # Politicize.github.io

-Webpage that determines your political affilation by asking a set of questions.
+Webpage that determines your political affiliation by asking a set of questions.

 Part of Buildspace Season 3 - working with Michael Long